Are there special resources for SAIS doctoral students?

 Doctoral students often need to track new publications in their area of research.
 Alerting services can automatically notify you of new articles.

-Most of our big article databases (such as ProQuest, EBSCO and Scopus) offer this, usually listed as "Alert" options in the search results pages.
-In many cases, you do NOT need to create an individual account (within the database) to get these alerts.
+Many of our big article databases (such as ProQuest, EBSCOhost and Scopus) offer this, usually listed as "Alert" options in the search results pages.
+In many cases, you do not need to create an individual account (within the database) to get these alerts.

 Library of Congress

-Note that LC area studies librarians are scholars in their respective areas and can serve as a vital resources for difficult-to-find materials.
+Note that Library of Congress area studies librarians are scholars in their respective areas.
+Covering Africa and the Middle East, Asia, Europe, and Hispanic cultures, they can serve as a vital resources for difficult-to-find materials.
 LC also also has other specialized collections with unique support for researchers.

 • Answered By Stephen Sears